 Diversity in USA

-The United States is a nation characterized by its rich diversity, encompassing a wide range of ethnic, racial, linguistic, and cultural backgrounds.
+Diversity in USA is a defining feature of the nation, characterized by its rich mix of ethnic, racial, linguistic, and cultural backgrounds.
 This diversity is a cornerstone of the country’s identity, contributing to its dynamic and vibrant society.

 Population Data